Anta's investment is accelerating, and the main brand should feel some pressure.

 Image from Wind

 However, after the "black swan" event of the pandemic, the entire industry entered a differentiation stage.
-FILA experienced its first revenue decline in 2022, with its gross profit and operating profit decreasing by 7.2% and 19.4% respectively that year.
+FILA experienced its first revenue decline in 2022, with its gross profit and operating profit decreasing by 7.2% and 19.4% respectively in that year.

 Table compiled by 36Kr based on public information